kumandra/vinsta/client/vinsta/README.md

 # Vinsta Command Line Tool

-Vinsta is a command line tool designed to streamline virtual machine management tasks.
+A command line tool designed to streamline virtual machine management tasks.
 With Vinsta, you can easily create, remove, start, and stop virtual machines with just a few simple commands.

 ### Installation